About Birch Trees

 Birch Tree’s Skin Moisturization Effect Experiment

-As demonstrated in the graph below, Birth Tree sap is 2-3x more effective in maintaining moisture in our skin.
+As demonstrated in the graph, Birch Tree sap is 2-3x more effective than water in maintaining moisture in our skin.